-Our Dayschool offers theological training spread over three years.
+Our Dayschool offers theological training spread over up to three years.
 This course covers ‘Foundations in Christian Theology’ in Years One and Two and ‘Advanced New Testament Studies’ in Year Three.
-This course runs from January to November and is spread over ten Saturday sessions, one a month with a break in August and December.
+The course was designed to fit together as a whole but we recognise that some students are only able to commit for part of the three years at a time.
+We run from January to November and the sessions are spread over ten Saturday sessions, one a month with a break in August and December.

 Attending every session is a priority for our students.
 However, if you cannot make a session, they are all recorded so that you can catch up online.